Table of Contents[Hide][Show]

 This no-cars-allowed island between Michigan’s upper and lower peninsulas is probably the most famous Midwest vacation spot on our list.

 Mackinac Island is home to the United States’ second-ever National Park.
 Mackinac Island National Park is 70 acres of forests, incredible rock formations, wildlife, and beautiful water features, as well as historical and cultural landmarks.
+And it’s a wonderful place to explore on bicycles because you don’t have to dodge cars!

 Before you go, practice saying the name.
 It’s pronounced Mack-i-naw even though it’s spelled Mackinac.
 And it’s definitely worth a visit, even if you can only spend one day on Mackinac Island.